mydissi/diploma_project/README.md

 # diploma_project
-The analysis of the treatment effect estimation
+The analysis of the treatment effect estimation for the bachelor's diploma